TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 );
 ```

 For some reason, the Vite template I originally used to setup ESLint didn't include `eslint-plugin-react`, so I added that too.
-The final result looks much better than the migration tool output but it doesn't seem better than the old format to me.
+The final result looks much better than the migration tool output.
+However, I'm not convinced it's an improvement on the old format.

 The exported configs are wrapped in a call to [`tseslint.config`](https://typescript-eslint.io/packages/typescript-eslint#config).
 It does nothing apart from returning the configs passed in.
 It's there so that `typescript-eslint` can provide IntelliSense typing support when editing the configs.